The British Lunch Counter (1938-41)

 Bill (H. J.) Lacey.

 The promotional material highlighted the wide selection of dishes offered for sixpence (2½p) or less, the smart surroundings and the panoramic views.
 Photographs showed the "modern, hygienic kitchens".
 Patrons were urged not to leave tips and were invited to take their menus home as mementoes or to give to their friends.

 Roast Beef and Yorkshire Pudding, a Fresh Fillet of Codling or a Grilled Lamb Chop were sixpence (2½p), a small cup of tea was just tuppence (1p) and a desert was threepence (1¼p).

 Just one month after the date on the menu Britain declared war on Germany and soon the sixpenny days were gone forever.
 Bill Lacey, the man credited with the success of the restaurants, was rewarded with a double promotion.
-He became a Buyer at the Woolworth headquarters, with responsibility for the entire food range.
+He became a Buyer at 'Executive Office' in London, with responsibility for the entire food range.
 This included Ice Cream, Tinned Food and Delicatessen, as well as Restaurants and Café Bars.
 Lacey had his work cut out, adapting the menus and displays in-store to war conditions.
 As the weeks passed, many foods became unobtainable.
 Meat, eggs and milk were all rationed.
 Among his achievements were:

 A split lobster salad was a shilling (twice 6d), a shoulder of lamb had risen by a penny to 7d (3p) and the cod had gone up by 50% to 9d.

 Mrs. Preece has fond memories of the visit, recalling that the food was delicious and that she was so impressed that she took Woolworth's up on the offer to take the menu away, preserving it for posterity.